lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 This release includes the following enhancements:

-* For a new or migrated organization, the users will have organization specific entitlement.
-If a user is entitled to multiple organizations, the user will have to select the organization at the time of login.
+* The users now have organization-specific entitlement on the new and migrated organizations.
+If a user is entitled to multiple organizations, the user has to select the organization at the time of login.

-* The new users that are added in Admin Console will have to **Join Team** to get entitled to the organization.
+* The new users that are added in Admin Console must **Join Team** to get entitled to the organization.

+>[!NOTE]
+>
+>Business profiles are currently applicable for the new organizations that are created after August 16, 2021.
+>
+>Until your organization is migrated, you can continue to use Adobe ID, Enterprise ID, or Federated ID types to access the organization.

 <!--
 * For folder download, a separate folder is created for each asset using share link irrespective of the **[!UICONTROL Download Settings]**.